 11. Don't Rub Your Eyes

 If your eyes feel itchy or dry, or if a lens feels out of place, you may be tempted to rub your eyes.
 But rubbing, whether with contacts or without, can lead to long-term ocular issues.
 This may cause you to experience blurred vision, and may even damage your cornea.
 Instead, Dr. Andrew Bock can recommend eye drops to relieve any discomfort.
 Make sure to apply them only when contact lenses are removed.

 Above, we have delved into things you should never do with daily contact lenses.
 Fortunately, if you do make a mistake, you can remove the lens and replace it with a fresh one.
 The few dollars you might save by not opening a new pack aren't worth the damage a mistake can cause.

-If you have any questions or are interested in finding out more about contact lenses, contact Dr. Bock Low Vision in San Gabriel and San Fernando Valleys today.
+If you have any questions or are interested in finding out more about contact lenses, contact Dr. Bock Low Vision in Fresno, Pismo Beach, and Southern California today.
 Dr. Andrew Bock will be happy to explain how to care for your eyes and maintain your vision.